p2eengineering/kalp-studio-documentation/docs/Products/Kalp-Studio-Console/Dashboard/How-to-Navigate-Kalp-Studio-Dashboard-as-an-Active-User.md

 ### Dashboard Overview

-Upon logging into Kalp Studio, you are presented with the Dashboard, which serves as your central hub.
-The key components of the Dashboard include:
+Upon logging in, the Dashboard appears as your control center.
+Here, you’ll find all the key features of Kalp Studio, as shown in the above screenshot.

 ![enter image description here](https://docs-images-kalp-studio.s3.ap-south-1.amazonaws.com/2.+Dashboard/4.png)

--   **Connect Kalp Studio Wallet:** This "Connect now" button on the dashboard to link or connect your Kalp wallet or other wallets mentioned above.
-This connection is crucial for accessing decentralized applications and handling transactions securely.
+-   **Connect Wallet:** A clear "Connect Now" button prompts you to link your wallet and gain access to decentralized apps and services.
+The section is highlighted in the screenshot below, helping you get started.

 ![enter image description here](https://docs-images-kalp-studio.s3.ap-south-1.amazonaws.com/2.+Dashboard/5.png)

--   **Build Smart Contracts:** This feature enables you to start building smart contracts using Kalp’s instant deployer.
-Clicking “Get started” will direct you to the subscription page.
+-   **Build Smart Contracts:** Start building and deploying smart contracts effortlessly using the Kalp Instant Deployer (KID) tool.
+Click "Get Started" to proceed, as highlighted in the screenshot below.
+It will direct you to the subscription page for access.

 ![enter image description here](https://docs-images-kalp-studio.s3.ap-south-1.amazonaws.com/2.+Dashboard/6.png)

--   **Kalp Community:** This section highlights the active Kalp community, showcasing the number of members.
-Engaging with this community can provide valuable insights and support.
+-   **Kalp Community:** Explore the vibrant Kalp community, as highlight in the screenshot below and connect with active members who share your passion for blockchain development.

 ### **Navigation Menu**